secretstartups/handbook/content/handbook/customer-success/solutions-architects/processes/activity-capture/_index.md

 Email communication that is collected and stored in Salesforce is not measured or reported on at this time.
 It can be useful to collect for sharing information with the broader sales team.

-## Troops Workflows
+## Rattle Workflows

-For transparency and awareness, the Troops activities specific to Solution Architects are listed below.
+For transparency and awareness, the Rattle activities specific to Solution Architects are listed below.